GuilloteauQ/guilloteauq.github.io/_pages/rust_macros.md

 permalink: blog/rust_macros/
 ---

-# Messing with Macro in Rust
+# Messing with Macros and Enums in Rust

 ## Intro